Synteraction-Lab/GlassMessaging/README.md

 - Unity 2021.3.6f1 or higher
 - Python 3.7 or higher
 - See the individual folders for requirements and installations
+- If you encounter any issues, please create a `New Issue`  or contact the following persons

 ## Contact person
 - [Nuwan Janaka](https://nuwanjanaka.info/) ([In](https://www.linkedin.com/in/nuwan-janaka/))